Montclair Hit-And-Run Accident Attorneys

 The law recognizes the severity of hit-and-run accidents and the potential for substantial damages.
 Unlike states with restrictive damage caps, hit-and-run victims in the Golden State can seek compensation to the full extent of their losses.

-How Long Does It Take For Police To Investigate A Hit-And-Run?
+How Long Does It Take For Police To Investigate A Hit-and-Run?

 The duration of a hit-and-run investigation can vary significantly, depending on several factors.